6313 Tucker Dr.

 Chaplains endorsed by other ecclesiastical agencies will find, in a number of cases, it possible to transfer their endorsement to the Reformed Episcopal Church and the Anglican Church in North America.
 A specific process is involved.
-They should contact Bishop Royal Grote in order to insure that all pertinent canonical requirements are met before endorsement.
+They should contact Fr.
+Robert Gresser (firstname.lastname@example.org) to ensure that all pertinent canonical requirements are met before endorsement.

 - - U.S. citizenship

 - - Education - undergraduate degree and M.Div.*